Data-driven learning for the Mori-Zwanzig formalism: a generalization of the Koopman learning framework

 The discretized formulations presented in Sec.~\ref{sec:dMZ} provide the mathematical structure for making comparison to the approximate Koopman learning framework \cite{schmid2010DMD,schmid2011applications,williams2015data}.
 In this section, we establish that the Mori--Zwanzig formalism with Mori's projection operator is not only compatible with, but also a generalization of the Koopman learning framework.

 We begin with a short summary of the approximate Kooman learning methods, specifically, the extended dynamic mode decomposition (EDMD, \cite{williams2015data}).
 EDMD takes a long trajectory of a set of $M$ observables, $\l\{g_i\r\}_{i=1}^M$, of a nonlinear dynamical system as an input.
 The snapshots of these descriptors on a uniformly separated temporal grid were recorded as $g_i\l(j\delta\r)$, $j=0\ldots N-1$.
 Generally, $\delta$ is conceived as a small time separation.
-The goal of the EDMD is to identify the \emph{approximate Kooman operator} $\bfv{{K}}_\delta^{\text{Koop}}$---note that we use $\bfvK$ to denote the memory kernel in the context of Mori--Zwanzig---which linearly maps the previous snapshots to the consecutive next ones with a minimal squared residual error.
+The goal of the EDMD is to identify the \emph{approximate Kooman operator} $\bfv{{K}}_\delta^{\text{Koop}}$---note the unfortunate convention of $\bfvK$ for memory kernel in the context of Mori--Zwanzig---which linearly maps the previous snapshots to the consecutive next ones with a minimal squared residual error.
 Operationally, EDMD stacks up the snapshots into an array of ``dependent variables'' $\bfv{Y}$ and ``independent variables'' $\bfv{X}$:

 and the $M\times M$ matrix $\bfv{\hat{K}}_\delta^{\text{Koop}}$ is the linear operator which minimizes the mean squared error